YU-Zhejian/art_modern/docs/Guide.md

 ### Installing Boost from Source

-If your system Boost library does not exist (e.g., on brand-new Apple MacOS X), is too old (e.g., older than 1.65.0) or ABI incompatible (e.g., compiled with GCC but you want to use Clang/LLVM), you may install Boost from source.
+If your system Boost library does not exist (e.g., on brand-new Apple Mac OS X), is too old (e.g., older than 1.65.0) or ABI incompatible (e.g., compiled with GCC, but you want to use Clang/LLVM), you may install Boost from source.
 Here is an example of installing Boost 1.89.0 using Clang/LLVM toolchain to `"${HOME}"/opt/boost-1.89.0-clang`:

 ```shell
 # Assume we're using Boost 1.89.0